yuseisako/TangoPlayer/README.md

 I use a flash card on the app, but it takes time to add it to the card. :(

 With this app, you only need just one tap to add it.
-Of course you need to write the back side.

----That's why I am making this app.(Haven't completed :()
+---That's why I am making this app.

 # Development status
 - Create video player ->done
 - Auto scroll subtitle view ->done
 - Tap on subtitle list view, then seek video ->done.
 - Add flash card dialog with translation -> done.
+- Change subtitle delay. -> done.
 - Support API 21. -> doing
-- Change subtitle delay.

 # Under consideration.
 - Auto download subtitle.

+# Screenshot
+- Long tap to show "Add words to AnkiDroid" dialog.
 ![Screeenshot](/screenshot.png)